Varicose Veins And Spider Veins

 Causes And Risk Factors

 Varicose veins and spider veins can be caused by weak or damaged valves in the vein.
-Veins carry blood back to the heart.
 Usually, when leg muscles contract with activity the blood is pushed back to the heart, working against gravity.
-Veins have valves that act as flaps, preventing blood from flowing backwards, pooling in the ankles and feet.
-If the valves get weak, blood can leak back into the lower leg.
+Veins have valves that act as flaps, preventing blood from flowing backwards.
+If the valves become weak, blood can leak back from where it came from.
 When backed-up blood makes the veins bigger, they can become varicose.
 Spider veins can also be caused by hormone changes, exposure to the sun, and injuries.

 A number of factors increase the risk of development of varicose and spider veins:

 Varicose and spider veins are treated with lifestyle changes and medical procedures.
 The goal is to relieve symptoms, prevent complications and improve appearance.
-Lifestyle changes are recommended for disease with non or only mild symptoms, and more for severe symptoms, where medical treatments may be necessary.
+Lifestyle changes are recommended for disease with mild symptoms; for severe symptoms, several medical treatments are available, including sclerotherapy, vein stripping, and laser treatments.

-Compression Stockings put pressure on the veins.
+Compression stockings put pressure on the veins, helping the blood flow from going backwards.
 There are three types: support pantyhose, over-the-counter (OTC) gradient compression hose, and prescription-strength gradient compression stockings.
 Support pantyhose deliver the least amount of pressure, all over, instead of where it is needed most.
 OTC offer slightly greater pressure than pantyhose.
-Prescription-strength gradient compression hose deliver the greatest pressure.
-They require a trained person to fit the hose individually.
+Prescription-strength gradient compression hose deliver the greatest pressure and can be applied by a professional.

 Sclerotherapy is the most common treatment for both spider and varicose veins.
 It’s very effective when done correctly.
 The doctor uses a needle to inject a liquid chemical into the vein.
 It causes the vein walls to swell, stick together, and seal shut.
 The vein becomes scar tissue, which stops the flow of blood.
-It’s done in a doctor’s office, doesn’t require anesthesia, and normal activity can be resumed immediately.
-At times, the involved veins need more than one treatment.
-Treatments are usually done every 4-6 weeks.
-Gradiant compression stockings may be recommended to help with healing and decrease swelling.
+Sclerotherapy can be done in a doctor’s office and does not require anesthetic.
+Multiple treatments are typically required.
+Gradient compression stockings may be recommended to help with healing and decrease swelling.
 Side effects include:

 There is a type of sclerotherapy in which ultrasound is used to guide the needle.
 It can be useful to treat veins which cannot be seen on the surface of the skin.
 It may be used after surgery or other treatments, if the vein returns.